5 Medicare Mistakes to Avoid at 65 in Massachusetts

 How to avoid it:

 Enroll in Part B during your 7-month Initial Enrollment Period, which starts 3 months before the month you turn 65 and ends 3 months after.
-If you have large-group employer coverage, you can delay Part B without penalty, but you must enroll within 8 months of losing that coverage.
+If you have coverage through your or your spouse’s current employment, you may delay Part B without a penalty, but you must enroll within 8 months after the employment or coverage ends, whichever happens first.

 If you receive Social Security or Railroad Retirement benefits at least 4 months before turning 65, you will usually be automatically enrolled in Parts A and B. However, verify enrollment to avoid any delays.